bitcoin-dev-project/bitcoiner-intro-to-rust/quiz_solutions/09_01_solution.md

 ```

 ### Solution
-We'll get a similar error enforcing the Single Writer or Multiple Readers rule:
+We'll get a familiar error enforcing the Single Writer or Multiple Readers rule:
 ```console
 error[E0502]: cannot borrow `transaction_bytes` as mutable because it is also borrowed as immutable --> src/main.rs:17:5